ros-infrastructure/www.ros.org/content/blog/ecosystem/index.md

 project going.

-The community hub and neutral steward for the project is [Open Robotics](https://www.openrobotics.org), who hosts the shared online services (such as this website), create and manage distribution releases (including the binary packages that you install), and develop and maintain much of the core software within ROS.
+The community hub and neutral steward for the project is [Open Robotics](https://www.openrobotics.org/), who hosts the shared online services (such as this website), creates and manages distribution releases (including the binary packages that you install), and develops and maintains much of the core software within ROS.
-*Open Robotics also offers [engineering services](https://www.openrobotics.org/solutions) related to ROS.*